mesa-summer-school-2023/mesa-school-bugnet/docs/maxilab.rst

     set_uniform_initial_composition = .true.

-Once on the RGB, after each time step, check whether the ``\chi^2`` is smaller or bigger than the previous value.
+Once on the RGB, after each time step, check whether the :math:`\chi^2` is smaller or bigger than the previous value.
 If it is bigger, terminate.
-First, define a global variable in which you store the value of ``\chi^2``.
-A global variable means this variable can be accessed by all subroutines in the ``run_star_extras.f90``, and is declared at the start of the ``run_star_extras.f90``, right below ``implicit none}.
-Now, in ``data_for_extra_history_columns`` you can set the value of ``\chi2``.
+First, define a global variable in which you store the value of :math:`\chi^2`.
+A global variable means this variable can be accessed by all subroutines in the ``run_star_extras.f90``, and is declared at the start of the ``run_star_extras.f90``, right below ``implicit none``.
+Now, in ``data_for_extra_history_columns`` you can set the value of :math:`\chi2`.
-In addition, also define a global variable which stores the previous value of ``\chi^2``.
+In addition, also define a global variable which stores the previous value of :math:`\chi^2`.
 For the first time step, we need to initialise this variable to a large value (e.g. 1e99).

 .. code:: console

     chi2_old = 1d99

 Have a look at the flowchart in Fig.~\ref{fig:flowchart} and see which subroutine is only called once at the start of a run.
 Lastly, check in the flowchart where MESA decides to keep going or terminate.
-Here, add a condition that will terminate the run if the new ``\chi^2`` is larger than the previous value.
+Here, add a condition that will terminate the run if the new :math:`\chi^2` is larger than the previous value.
 Else, update the previous value to the new one.
 To make sure we are on the RG branch, add the following second condition

 .. code:: console

     safe_log10(s% Teff) < 3.7

 Add to your PGstar inlist the target values, so that you can see how close your models gets to the observations.
 To do this, have a look at the controls in ``inlist_pgstar`` that are currently commented out.
-Pick a value for the initial mass from the spreadsheet and note down the lowest found ``\chi^2`` value and the corresponding value of the internal magnetic field (in kG).
+Pick a value for the initial mass from the spreadsheet and note down the lowest found :math:`\chi^2` value and the corresponding value of the internal magnetic field (in kG).